LordDemonos/Quarm.Guide/README.md

 `NoFPSLimiter=0 - Enables/disables the No FPS Limiter and likes to set itself to 1.
 For the smoothest experience, set this to 0.`

 The recommended frame rate for MaxMouseLookFPS is 60 (or 30) to avoid mouse look issues.
 It's 0 (unlimited FPS) by default.
-Very high frame rates will make mouse look less usable.
+Very high frame rates will make the mouse look less usable.
 However you can change these if desired.
 You may want a higher background FPS for better autofollowing.
 These features (among other fixes) are a part of the latest eqgame.dll you would have downloaded under the Obtaining the Client Section for Windows.
 [Source: wiki.takp](https://wiki.takp.info/index.php/Getting_Started_on_Windows)

 ### I logged in and I can only move the camera left and right or only up and down?
 Mouse speed is really fast too?
 **A:** Sometimes Zeal's camera movement settings do not save properly so the camera feels too fast, or wont move at all.
 In game you can ALT + O to open the options menu and navigate to the Zeal tab.
 I like all my camera settings around .3.
 These settings can also be found in `eqclient.ini` at the bottom under [Zeal] `MouseSensitivityX=0.300000` `MouseSensitivityY=0.300000` `MouseSensitivityX3rd=0.300000` `MouseSensitivityY3rd=0.300000`.